ksuarz/monary/doc/faq.rst

 When should I use a block query?
 --------------------------------
-Block query can be used to read through lots of documents while only viewing only a specified amount of documents at a time.
+Block query can be used to read through many documents while only storing a specified amount of documents in memory at a time.
 This can save memory and decrease initial latency by processing documents in batches.
+This can also be used in combination with insert to perform operations on all of your data and store the processed results in a new collection.

 .. seealso::

-    The :doc:`examples/block-query` for how to use block query.
+    :doc:`examples/block-query` and :doc:`examples/insert`

 .. _integer-double-type-code: